-The Medieval Benedictine Abbey of Sacra di San Michele perched precariously atop Mount Pirchiriano is said to have been the ispiration for Umberto Ecco's novel of death and deceipt among monks The Name of the Rose.
+The Medieval Benedictine Abbey of Sacra di San Michele perched precariously atop Mount Pirchiriano is said to have been the inspiration for Umberto Ecco’s novel of death and deceit among monks, The Name of the Rose.

 Like many of the pinnacle-top sites dedicated to the archangel Michael, the exact dates and stories of construction have been lost to time, but it dates to at least the 11th century, if not earlier.
 It stood abandoned from 1622-1835, but was restored in the late 19th and early 20th centuries.
 Today it belongs to the Roman Catholic Rosminian organization.